 The submitted Cambridge Draft CIL Charging Schedule will now be subjected to an independent examination to be conducted by the Planning Inspectorate on behalf of the Secretary of State.
 An independent planning inspector, Laura Graham BSc MA MRTPI, has been appointed to conduct the examination.
 The same Inspector has been appointed to consider the 'soundness' of the Cambridge Local Plan 2014 - Proposed Submission.

 Part of the examination process could involve hearing sessions, where those invited to attend will have the opportunity to respond to matters raised by the appointed Planning Inspector.
 Any hearing sessions are likely to take place after the Cambridge Local Plan 2014 – Proposed Submission hearing sessions.
-The Inspector has indicated that the examination hearings for the Cambridge Local Plan 2014 - Proposed Submission are not likely to start before mid October.
-This will be confirmend by the programme officer in due course.
+The examination hearings for the Cambridge Local Plan 2014 - Proposed Submission commenced on 4 November 2014.
+For more information on the progress of the Cambridge Local Plan 2014 examination visit our Local Plan Examination pages.

 Hard copies of the submission documents for both the Cambridge Local Plan 2014 are available to view at Cambridge City Council’s Customer Service Centre at Mandela House, 4 Regent Street, Cambridge, CB2 1BY at the following times: Monday: 8am to 5.15pm; Tuesday to Friday: 9am to 5.15pm.